 It is envisioned that each institute will serve as a regional hub of manufacturing excellence.
 These regional collaborations will bring together industry, universities and community colleges, federal agencies and states to accelerate innovation by investing in industrially relevant manufacturing technologies with broad applications and to support education and training of an advanced manufacturing workforce.

 Workshop participants will learn about the principles and concepts behind the NNMI and participate in interactive sessions designed to solicit ideas on how to best structure the network and the institutes.

 Facilitated interactive discussions will focus on four areas key to the success of the institutes:

 This event builds upon the first AMNPO regional workshop on designing and building the innovation network, held in Troy, N.Y., on April 25, 2012.
 In addition, the Ohio workshop will explore manufacturing-related interests and needs specific to the region.

 The July 9 workshop will be held at Corporate College East, which is part of Cuyahoga Community College.
-For more details on the workshop and to sign up for the event, visit http://manufacturing.gov/amp/event_070912.html.
+Get more details about the workshop and sign up for the event. (link removed because it is no longer active.)

 Advance sign-up is required.
 The deadline is July 2.
 A fee is charged to cover food and beverage expenses.
 Space is limited, and event sign-up will be on a first-come, first-served basis with no more than four representatives from the same organization.